AIDA 2 (level 1)

 Open Water Training: 3 sessions

 Successful completion of this course results in an International Certification from AIDA.

-To become a certified AIDA 2 star freediver you will be required to perform a 2 minute breath-hold, swim 40 m underwater with fins and dive to 12m in the open water.The correct skills and techniques will be taught throughout the course to assist you in achieving these goals.
+To become a certified AIDA 2 star freediver you will be required to perform a 2 minute breath-hold, swim 40 m underwater with fins and dive to 12m in open water.The correct skills and techniques will be taught throughout the course to assist you in achieving these goals.